A Description of the Appraisal Process

-Buying a house can be the biggest investment many people will ever make.
-It doesn't matter if a main residence, an additional vacation property or a rental fixer upper, the purchase of real property is a complex financial transaction that requires multiple people working in concert to make it all happen.
+Purchasing a house is the largest transaction most will ever encounter.
+Whether it's a main residence, a second vacation property or an investment, the purchase of real property is an involved financial transaction that requires multiple people working in concert to make it all happen.

-You're likely to be familiar with the parties taking part in the transaction.
-The most known face in the exchange is the real estate agent.
-Then, the mortgage company provides the financial capital required to bankroll the transaction.
-And ensuring all aspects of the exchange are completed and that a clear title transfers from the seller to the buyer is the title company.
+You're likely to be familiar with the parties having a role in the transaction.
+The most familiar person in the exchange is the real estate agent.
+Next, the bank provides the financial capital necessary to finance the exchange.
+The title company ensures that all areas of the exchange are completed and that the title is clear to pass to the buyer from the seller.

-So, what party is responsible for making sure the real estate is worth the amount being paid?
-This is where you meet the appraiser.
-We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+So, what party makes sure the real estate is worth the purchase price?
+In comes the appraiser.
+We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from MacBride Appraisal will ensure, you as an interested party, are informed.

-Our first responsibility at MacBride Appraisal is to inspect the property to determine its true status.
-We must physically view features, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they indeed exist and are in the shape a reasonable buyer would expect them to be.
-The inspection often includes a sketch of the floorplan, ensuring the square footage is accurate and illustrating the layout of the property.
-Most importantly, we identify any obvious features - or defects - that would affect the value of the house.
+To determine the true status of the property, it's our duty to first perform a thorough inspection.
+We must physically see aspects of the property, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they really are there and are in the shape a reasonable person would expect them to be.
+To make sure the stated square footage has not been misrepresented and document the layout of the property, the inspection often entails creating a sketch of the floorplan.
+Most importantly, we identify any obvious features - or defects - that would affect the value of the property.

-Here, we pull information on local building costs, labor rates and other elements to determine how much it would cost to replace the property being appraised.
-This value commonly sets the upper limit on what a property would sell for.
-It's also the least used predictor of value.
+This is where the appraiser pulls information on local construction costs, the cost of labor and other factors to derive how much it would cost to construct a property similar to the one being appraised.
+This estimate commonly sets the upper limit on what a property would sell for.
+The cost approach is also the least used method.

-Appraisers are intimately familiar with the communities in which they appraise.
-They innately understand the value of specific features to the homeowners of that area.
-Then, the appraiser looks up recent sales in close proximity to the subject and finds properties which are 'comparable' to the property being appraised.
-By assigning a dollar value to certain items such as upgraded appliances, additional bathrooms, additional living area, quality of construction, lot size, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject property.
+Appraisers become very familiar with the subdivisions in which they appraise.
+They innately understand the value of certain features to the homeowners of that area.
+Then, the appraiser looks up recent sales in the neighborhood and finds properties which are 'comparable' to the real estate in question.
+Using knowledge of the value of certain items such as upgraded appliances, additional bathrooms, additional living area, quality of construction, lot size, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject property.

 After all differences have been accounted for, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
-At MacBride Appraisal, we are experts when it comes to knowing the value of real estate features in Carlsbad and San Diego County neighborhoods.
-The sales comparison approach to value is most often awarded the most weight when an appraisal is for a real estate exchange.
+At MacBride Appraisal, we are an authority in knowing the worth of real estate features in Carlsbad and San Diego County neighborhoods.
+The sales comparison approach to value is commonly given the most consideration when an appraisal is for a real estate exchange.

 Valuation Using the Income Approach